cockpit-project/cockpit/HACKING.md

 Rules configuration can be found in the `.eslintrc.json` file.

-## Working on your local machine
+## Working on your local machine: Cockpit's session pages

-It's easy to set up your local Linux machine for rapid development of Cockpit's JavaScript code.
+It's easy to set up your local Linux machine for rapid development of Cockpit's JavaScript code (in pkg/).
 First install Cockpit on your local machine as described in:

 https://cockpit-project.org/running.html